biof309/spring2019-solo-project-hmreynolds/README.rst

 Description
 ===========

-Provides ability to search through genes of Drosophila and view RNAseq expression data and compare gene expression in different stages of development.
+Provides ability to search through genes of Drosophila and view RNAseq expression data to compare gene expression in different stages of development.

 Note
 ====